tkraussionx/tt-metal/CONTRIBUTING.md

     addressed.
 You must explicitly state what you are doing in each commit even if it's just cosmetic.

+- The `--no-verify` git commit option can be useful for personal development if you are experimenting or don't have an issue to target yet.

 ### Code reviews

 - A PR must be opened for any code change with the following criteria: